 This is the second installment of a three-part essay.
-The first part can be found here.

 In 1859, at the age of twenty, Wilma became the first violinist in a group known as the Neruda Quartet, comprised of various Neruda children.
 While touring together, Wilma and her sister Maria met a wide variety of famous Europeans, including Hans Christian Andersen in Denmark in 1862.
 Sometime during her travels, Wilma met a Swede named Frederick Wilhlem Ludwig Norman.
 He was a conductor and composer, remembered today as one of the great Swedish symphonists of the late nineteenth century.
 He had known Robert Schumann during his student days in Leipzig and was now a teacher at the Royal Music Academy in Stockholm.
 Wilma and Ludwig fell in love and married in 1864.
 Their first child, Ludwig, was born in November 1864, and their second, Felix, was born in May of 1866.